 New Zealand has a strong commitment to the rule of law, coupled with deep and long legal traditions.
 It has a rich culture of the law, and the law is etched into the fabric of society in a way that causes little controversy and is broadly accepted by the community.
 New Zealand courts enjoy a reputation for fairness and impartiality.

 The contribution that law can make to a community is best if it is taken for granted and can be relied upon.
 Law is essential to the good governance of any country.

 A famous English judge, Lord Bingham, wrote in 2010 that the core of the rule of law is ‘that all persons and authorities within the state, whether public or private, should be bound by and entitled to the benefit of laws publicly made, taking effect (generally) in the future and publicly administered in the courts.’1

 Law is a method of adjusting relations and ordering human behaviour.
 It is complicated because it must cover most aspects of human life and activity.

 The prime function of the law in New Zealand is to provide methods for settling disputes.
 It is often said that the courts are there to provide people with justice according to law.

 Interpretation of law

 Parliament passes the law, but judges interpret it.
 The statutes (written laws) are interpreted by judges in the courts, and statutory interpretation is a most important judicial function.
-The rules of interpretation are contained in the Interpretation Act 1999.
-These require the judges to follow the fundamental rule: ‘The meaning of an enactment must be ascertained from its text and in the light of its purpose.’
+The rules of interpretation were contained in the Interpretation Act 1999.
+This required judges to follow a fundamental rule: ‘The meaning of an enactment must be ascertained from its text and in the light of its purpose.’